-The course consists of two areas: globalization and corporations' role and responsibility.
-The main purpose is to develop the understanding of the complexity that arises from the interaction between business and globalization and the impact this complexity has on corporations' role and responsibility.
+The course focuses on corporations' role in society and on the specific ways in which this role changes.
+The main purpose is to develop an understanding of the complexity of the interaction between business and society and the impact this complexity has on corporations' role and responsibility.

 Upon completion of the course, students should be able to: